-An Acknowledgement of Country is an acknowledgement of Aboriginal and Torres Strait Islander peoples as Traditional Owners of the land in order to pay respect to them.
+An Acknowledgement of Country is an opportunity to acknowledge Aboriginal and Torre of Aboriginal and Torres Strait Islander peoples as Traditional Owners of the land in order to pay respect to them.
 It is a means by which all people can show respect for Aboriginal and Torres Strait Islander culture and heritage and the ongoing relationship the Traditional Owners have with the land.
 The Acknowledgement of Country can be performed by any person, Aboriginal or non-Aboriginal.